Gun laws in Illinois: FOID cards

 To legally possess or purchase firearms or ammunition, Illinois residents must have a Firearm Owner's Identification (FOID) card, which is issued by the Illinois State Police.
 The police may issue FOID cards to eligible applicants.
-An applicant is disqualified if he or she has been convicted of a felony or an act of domestic violence, is the subject of an order of protection, has been convicted of assault or battery or been a patient in a mental institution within the last five years, has been adjudicated as a mental defective, or is an illegal immigrant.
+An applicant is disqualified if he or she has been convicted of a felony or an act of domestic violence, is the subject of an order of protection, has been convicted of assault or battery, has been a patient in a mental institution within the last five years, has been adjudicated as a mental defective, or is an illegal immigrant.
 Applicants under the age of 21 must have the written consent of a parent or legal guardian who is also legally able to possess firearms.

 When a firearm is sold or transferred, the buyer is required to present their FOID card.
-This applies to private sales between individuals as well as to sales by Federal Firearms License (FFL) holders.
-For firearm sales by an FFL holder, or at a gun show, the seller must perform an automated dial-up check with the State Police, to verify that the FOID card is valid, and to redo the background check of the buyer.
+The seller must perform an automated dial-up check with the State Police, to verify that the FOID card is valid, and to redo the background check of the buyer.
 This additional checking is known as the Firearm Transfer Inquiry Program (FTIP).
-For private sales not at a gun show, the seller must also verify the buyer's FOID card with the state police, and receive a transfer approval number, either via a web site or with a phone call.

 The buyer is also required to present their FOID card when purchasing ammunition.